bozho/console/README.md

     * Fix incomplete shell title.
     * Fix touch scrolling broken on Win10.
     * Fix "Browse..." button for icon change causes program "Not Responding".
-    * Fix repaint failure when backgroung is a relative image and the application is minimized.
+    * Fix repaint failure when background is a relative image and the application is minimized.
     * Fix hook can crash during resizing.